Supercomputing in China: Tianjin

-The National Supercomputing Center in Tianjin is one of the main centers and is the first state-level supercomputing center approved in May 2009.
-It houses the Tianhe-I supercomputer which in October 2010 became the top speed record holder in the world by consistently operating at 2.507 petaflops.
-The Tianjin Computer Institute had been active as far back as 1984 when it developed the 16-bit TQ-0671 microcomputer system.
-A commercial affiliate of the Tianjin center had previously made the PHPC100 personal supercomputer in 2008 which was about twice the size of a normal desktop computer, but had 40 times the speed.
-In 2010 a second generation model was released.
+The Tianjin Computer Institute had been active since 1984 when it developed the 16-bit TQ-0671 microcomputer system.
+A commercial affiliate of the Tianjin center had previously made the PHPC100 personal supercomputer in 2008 which was approximately twice the size of a desktop and offering forty times its performance; a second-generation model appeared in 2010.

 Shenzhen

-The National Supercomputing Center in Shenzhen is the second national supercomputing center after the one based in Tianjin and houses the second fastest machine in China, and the third fastest in the world.
+The National Supercomputing Center in Shenzhen (NSCS) was approved by the Ministry of Science and Technology in May 2009 as one of China's first national supercomputing centers in the central-southern region.
+It is the second national supercomputing center after the one based in Tianjin and houses the second fastest machine in China, and the third fastest in the world.

+Located in Xili Lake International Science & Education City, SSC Phase I occupies 43,400 square meters and is equipped with a world-class supercomputer system.
 In May 2010 the Nebulae computer in Shenzhen placed second on the Top 500 supercomputer list, after the Cray computer at the Oak Ridge National Laboratory in Tennessee.